isabella232/sc_Charts/1 - Data/1 - Script.markdown

 ## Interlude
 > Put chart in middle of on-camera screen

-## Interlude

 **Catie**
-It seems to be working great, but not really looking so great.
+It seems to be _working_ great, but not really _looking_ so great.

 **Jessy**
 While I don't disagree in the slightest, that is a topic for _another_ screencast.
-At this point, why don't you have a go ahead at implementing the bar chart?
+At this point, why don't _you_ have a go at implementing the bar chart?
 It's a very similar process.

 ## Demo